KevinH48264/auto-clicker-typer/README.md

 ## <b> How to quick install </b>
 <!-- Insert video or gif here on how to do these steps? -->
-0. Ensure that you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed
+1. Ensure that you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed
-1. Download this repository (download and unzip or git clone)
+2. Download this repository (download and unzip or git clone)
-2. Open up terminal or command prompt
+3. Open up terminal or command prompt
-3. Navigate to the 'auto-clicker-typer' folder
+4. Navigate to the 'auto-clicker-typer' folder
-4. Run 'pip install requirements.txt' OR 'pip install pynput'
+5. Run 'pip install requirements.txt' OR 'pip install pynput'
-5. Run 'python3 robot.py'
+6. Run 'python3 robot.py'
-6. Start using the shortcuts!
+7. Start using the shortcuts

 Note: on computers like Mac, you may need to go to System Preferences -> Security & Privacy -> Accessibility and check 'Terminal' to enable computer control.